Bonxy/astro-blog-cms/src/content/blog/2014-07-11-brands-hatch-meet.md

 description: So a few a weeks I took the Mini to the first meet of 2014 at Oulton Park - Mini Fest!
 ---
-So a few weeks I took the Mini to the first meet of 2014.
+So a few weeks I took the Mini to the first meet of 2014 at Oulton Park - Mini Fest.

 Brands Hatch was the location.

-It was the Mini championships so i got to chill out in the sunshine and attempt to take photos of cars all day!
+It was the Mini championships, so I got to chill out in the sunshine and attempt to take photos of cars all day!

 Here are some of my _amateur photographer_ shots I got.